edgedb/easy-edgedb/chapter17/index.md

 # Chapter 17 - Poor Renfield.
 Poor Mina.

 > Last chapter Dr. Seward and Dr. Van Helsing wanted to let Renfield out, but couldn't trust him.
 But it turns out that Renfield was telling the truth!
-That night, Dracula found out that they were destroying his coffins and decided to attack Mina.
-He succeeded, and now Mina is slowly turning into a vampire.
+That night, Dracula found out that the heroes were destroying his coffins and decided to attack Mina.
+Dracula succeeded, and now Mina is slowly turning into a vampire.
 She is still human, but has a connection with Dracula now.
+>
 > The group finds Renfield in a pool of blood, dying.
 Renfield is sorry and tells them the truth.
-He was in communication with Dracula and thought that he would help him become a vampire too, so he let him in the house.
+Renfield had been in communication with Dracula because he wanted to become a vampire too, so he let Dracula into the house.
 But once inside Dracula ignored him, and headed for Mina's room.
-Renfield attacked Dracula to try to stop him from hurting her, but Dracula was much stronger and won.
+Renfield attacked Dracula to try to stop him from hurting Mina, but Dracula was much stronger and won.
+>

-> Mina does not give up though, and has a good idea.
+> Mina has not given up though, and has a good idea.
 If she is now connected to Dracula, what happens if Van Helsing uses hypnotism on her?
 Could that work?
 He takes out his pocket watch and tells her: "Please concentrate on this watch.
 You are beginning to feel sleepy...what do you feel?
 Think about the man who attacked you, try to feel where he is..."

 ## Named tuples